spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 As is typical for spectrometers, the MIRI MRS detectors are affected by fringes.
 The primary MRS fringe, observed in all MRS bands, is caused by the etalons between the anti-reflection coating and lower layers, encompassing the detector substrate and the infrared-active layer.
-Since the thickness of the substrate is not the same in the SW and LW detectors, the fringe frequency will differ in the two detectors.
+Since the thickness of the substrate is not the same in the SW and LW detectors, the fringe frequency differs in the two detectors.
-Up to 16 microns, this fringe is produced by the anti-reflection coating and  pixel metalization etalons, whereas above 16 microns it is produced by the anti-reflection coating and  bottom contact etalon, resulting in a different fringe frequency.
+Shortward of 16 microns, this fringe is produced by the anti-reflection coating and  pixel metalization etalons, whereas longward of 16 microns it is produced by the anti-reflection coating and  bottom contact etalon, resulting in a different fringe frequency.

 The JWST pipeline contains multiple steps to mitigate the impact of fringing on science spectra and these